Ménière’s Disease Blog

 Classic Symptoms of Ménière’s Disease

-Ringing, buzzing, or roaring in the affected ear
+Ringing, buzzing, or roaring sounds in the ear.

-A sensation of pressure, congestion, or fullness in the ear
+Feeling of pressure or fullness in the ear.

 What Causes It?